postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 [!include[Main](../../../code/Metalama.Documentation.SampleCode.AspectFramework/Testing.cs)]

-### Restricting the compared region of transformed code

-If you want the test to compare only one declaration (e.g. a class or a method) of your main file, you can mark this class with the `// <target>` comment.
-This comment must be on the top of any custom attribute on this declaration, and its spacing must be exactly as shown.

 ### Include other files

 If you want to include in the test compilation other files than auxiliary files based on the file name, you can do it by adding a comment of this form in the main test file: